BrowserBox/BrowserBox/README.md

 Login at https://dosyago.com and purchase a license.

-Try the free demos, first:
+Try a session now for $3.81, first:

 - https://comebrowsewithme.com